jean-pierreBoth/coreset/README.md

 ## Introduction

-This crate is devoted to clustering approximation, in metric spaces, of large number data of points.
+This crate is devoted to clustering approximation, in **metric spaces**, of large number data of points.
 Especially we are interested in cases where the data cannot be loaded entirely in memory and need a streaming approach.

 The method relies on obtaining a coreset for the metric used in the problem.